 Overall it was worth the $15 entrance fee to stretch our legs and get our first hike of the trip in the books.
 We hopped back in the car and continued onward down some back roads to get a better view of Cathedral Rock.

 Sedona Arizona was next on our adventure list as we continued up the 405.
 We arrived early afternoon and had a chance to walk around town and see what it all had to offer.
-Sedona is a pretty big town but we were skipping most of it to get to the famous Sedona Outlook.
+Sedona is a bigger town and we skipped the shopping plazes and department stores to get to the famous Sedona Outlook.
 The Outlook was a popular place right beside the road that featured a great view of the cascading mountains.

 The main area of downtown was quaint, cozy and cute.
 The brick paver sidewalk and local shops, restaurants and a few tour excursions lined the street.
 Flower beds, bustling shop owner staff, locals and tourists alike filled the area.
 It was quite popular at this time of day.
 If you ever get a chance to stop in Sedona, you will not regret it, it’s beautiful.